Download training materials, how-to toolkits, posters, brochures and other media.

 Bureau of Justice Assistance toolkit on law enforcement naloxone programs.
 Includes data collection forms, standard operating procedures, training guides, community outreach materials, and memoranda of agreement.

-- Overdose prevention and harm reduction guidelines during COVID-19 pandemic from Public Health-Seattle & King County: Quick tips for service providers to reduce the risks to their clients who use drugs.
+- Overdose prevention and response guidelines from Public Health-Seattle & King County: Quick tips for service providers to reduce the risks to their clients who use drugs.

 - Using Pharmacies to Access Naloxone: A Guide for Community-based Agencies: Developed by StopOverdose.org